ChrisNeedham200/loadimpact-docs/jekyll/_v3/frequently-asked-questions/abuse-prevention.md

 ---
 layout: classic-docs
-title: How does Load Impact prevent abuse of it's service?
+title: How does LoadImpact prevent abuse of it's service?
-description: Explanation of how Load Impact prevents abuse
+description: Explanation of how LoadImpact prevents abuse
 categories: [frequently-asked-questions]
 order: 2
 redirect_from: /knowledgebase/articles/173797-how-do-you-prevent-abuse-of-the-service